 My circumstances allowing nothing but the ejaculation of one-syllabled reflections, a written monologue by that most interesting being, myself, may have its yet to be discovered consolations.
 I shall, at least, have it all my own way, and it may bring relief as an outlet to that geyser of emotions, sensations, speculations and reflections which ferments perpetually within my poor old carcass for its sins; so here goes,—my first journal!

-Alice James Books was named after Alice James when the press was founded in 1973 by five women and two men in Cambridge, Ma.
+Alice James Books was named after Alice James when the press was founded in 1973 by five women and two men in Boston, Ma.
 The goal was to establish a press that gave voice to women poets.
 At that time, women who weren’t “writing like a man” had a hard time getting published.
-The vision of our founders is carried out today, as the press not only publishes men, but also seeks to publish voices that are underrecognized in contemporary poetry.
+The vision to support women writers is carried out today, though the press still publishes men and also seeks to publish a broad range of voices from the poetry community.
 Follow the links in the drop down menu under “about” to learn more!

 Image of Alice James: The photograph of Alice James featured on our website is by permission of Houghton Library, Harvard University.